virtru-dev/cork/_sources/tutorial/quick-start.md.txt

 simple node.js project.
 This guide assumes you have some knowledge of bash and docker, but you shouldn't need all that much knowledge.

+## Before we begin

+Before using cork on your local system it's best to setup your ssh agent with your private key.
+On some kind of automated server you may have a different way to handle this, but on a local system the ssh-agent is by far the most useful.

 ## Step 1: Create a new directory for your cork server

 Feel free to name this directory anything you'd like, but for this tutorial